oquaglio/dotfiles/README.md

 I maintain this repo as *my* dotfiles.

-I presently use zsh and hence have only tested for zsh.
-One day, I will get around to adding for bash.
+I presently use zsh and that's all I've tested for.

 I have stolen many ideas from other people's dotfiles.